FAQ

 Advanced

-Collecting, valuation, and deeper study
+Provenance, documentation, and deeper Wenwan walnut study

 Start with a theme, set a budget, learn the terminology, and document each pair you buy.
 A clear collection is easier to understand, compare, and improve over time.